Noroff-FEU-Assignments/cross-course-project-joakimlees/README.md

 We got provided a logo, but all the images used is royal free/free to use images from the web(like from: unsplash.com).

-I also decided the:
+Among other things, I also decided the:

-- color theme
+- Color theme
-- layout
+- Layout
-- buttons and links
+- Buttons and links
-- fonts
+- Fonts
-- copy
+- Copy/text
-  and so on.

 Course length: 5 weeks (with the last week being the course assignment) Assignment length: 1 week